typelead/eta-examples/README.md

-# ETA Examples
+# Eta Examples

-This repository contains sub-folders that have examples to demonstrate ETA in action.
+This repository contains sub-folders that have examples to demonstrate Eta in action.
 You can view the `README.md` in each sub-folder for instructions on how to run the program.

 ## Contact Us